Guide to Enrolling in School of Science and Technology (SST) San Antonio for 2023–24

 The maker space at SST Northwest shows these values in action.
 In the maker space, teachers have room to set out the materials for students to do projects that apply their STEM knowledge to the real world.
 The maker space has 3D printers, and at another SST campus, a student created a 3D-printed prosthetic hand for a boy who had been born with an underdeveloped hand.

-Makerspace at School of Science and Technology Northwest
+School of Science and Technology SST high school students science lab

 In the maker space at SST Northwest—and every SST campus—there are computer labs for students to learn coding.
 The SST curriculum introduces coding to pre-K and kindergarten students through playful activities.
 When he was principal at SST Northwest, Abel F. De Leon wrote about wanting SST students to grow up as “coding natives.”
 In the future, more jobs will depend on students having a working knowledge of coding, and SST graduates will have a comfort level with coding as a tool for bringing their dreams into reality.